Ghee in Ayurveda: Benefits, Uses & How to Make It

 Building Ojas

 Ghee is described as the most Ojas-building food in Ayurveda.
-By nourishing all seven tissue layers (dhatus) sequentially, ghee supports the production of this vital essence of immunity and vitality.
+By nourishing all seven tissue layers (dhatus) in sequence, it supports the production of this vital essence of immunity and vitality.

 Balancing Doshas

 - Vata: Ghee's warm, oily, smooth qualities directly counter Vata's cold, dry, rough nature.
-It is considered the single best fat for Vata types.
+The single best fat for Vata types.

 - Pitta: Despite being a fat, ghee has a cooling Vipaka (post-digestive effect).
 It nourishes Pitta without aggravating the fire.
-This makes it ideal for Pitta types who need fat but cannot tolerate heating oils.
+Ideal for Pitta types who need fat but can't tolerate heating oils.

-- Kapha: In moderate amounts, ghee is acceptable for Kapha types.
+- Kapha: In moderate amounts, ghee works for Kapha types.
 Its Agni-strengthening quality helps counter Kapha's sluggish digestion.
-However, excess ghee can increase Kapha's inherent oiliness and heaviness.
+Too much ghee increases Kapha's inherent oiliness and heaviness.

 Traditional Uses of Ghee in Ayurveda